baird/GPG/README.md

 GPG
 ================

-This repository contains GPG scripts and tools
+This repository contains GPG (GnuPG) scripts and tools